Pre-Dentistry

 - Reading Comprehension (three passages of scientific information 鈥 testing ability to read, comprehend, and analyze basic scientific information)

 The DAT has a partial fee waiver program to lessen the cost of the exam.
-Applications for the 2018 fee waiver program began on January 1, and funds are typically depleted within three months.
+Applications for the fee waiver program typically began on January 1, and funds are typically depleted within three months.
 The has published a with information about the scope and scoring of the test, exam fees and fee waivers, retesting, and re

 Applications for most dental schools are centralized through .
 Under this system, students fill out one application with all pertinent information, upload their transcripts and letters of evaluation, and designate which schools they would like their application to be sent to.
 Not every dental school has an application process that goes through AADSAS.